On this page:

 - Focusing on core NZD denominated instruments.
 This helps to maximise liquidity in existing NZGS, and a well-developed NZD denominated NZGS market supports domestic capital markets.

 - Syndication issuances to launch new bond lines and issue large volumes.
 Syndicated issuance ensures a sizable volume of a bond line is on issue from initiation.
-After an initial blackout period of typically at least two months, tender issuance into the bond line commences which helps promote liquidity in the new bond line.
+After an initial blackout period of at least two months, tender issuance into the bond line commences which helps promote liquidity in the new bond line.
 Syndications are also utilised to tap existing bond lines when a large issuance volume is sought.

 - Undertaking bond buybacks.
 Approximately 18 months prior to a bond maturity, NZDM starts assessing the benefit of offering to repurchase it early.
 Early repurchase may assist to smooth Crown cash flows and enable investors to recycle proceeds further out the yield curve, but will not always be viable due to portfolio requirements and market conditions.